ROAD AND SINGLETRACK

-On re-entry at Wanoga, a pale gray ribbon of chip-sealed tarmac delivers the riders directly into the heart of the event village.
-Here, the spectators and supporters line the roped off transition areas where the riders hastily switch bikes and shoes and refuel, before escaping onto single-track via the Tiddlywinks trail-head.
-Following a short descent, the trail flows into a tunnel of pine, with knots, roots, and tacky, banked, berms pushing the heart rate back up.
-Then within a mile, the first technical test; several rugged rock gardens disrupt momentum as the course banks up to the right and climb's into Kiwa Butte.
+On re-entry at Wanoga, a gray ribbon of chip-sealed tarmac delivers the riders directly into the heart of the event village.
+Here, the spectators and supporters line the roped off transition areas where the riders hastily switch bikes and shoes, and refuel, before escaping onto the single-track course via the Tiddlywinks trail-head.
+Following a short descent, the trail flows into a tunnel of pine, with knots, roots, and tacky, bermed-out corners, pushing the heart rate back up.
+Then within a mile, the first technical test; several rugged rock gardens disrupt momentum as the course banks up to the right and climbs into Kiwa Butte.
 During the next 5 miles, the route leads into the most remote and diverse forestry on the course, with several steep climbs followed by short, sharp descents.
 And then the reward.
-Tyler’s Traverse - a dark, earthy roller coaster of a trail that seems endless and this is where the race could genuinely be won or lost.
-Can the Enduro rider carve chunks out of the time deficit, on this rapid, fork-compressing, wrist-shattering, shock-loading, descent?
-If the answer is yes, he/she will likely win our King or Queen of the Trails award.
+Tyler’s Traverse - a dark, earthy roller coaster of a trail, littered with berms, whoops and swoopy corridors of pine.
+This is where the race could genuinely be won or lost.
+Can the Enduro rider carve chunks out of the roadie on this rapid, fork-compressing, wrist-shattering, descent?